MuradNuh-zada/MuradNuh-zada/README.md

 ## About Me

-> Full-Stack Developer who enjoys building simple, clean, and useful web applications.
+> Front-end Developer who enjoys building simple, clean, and useful web applications.
 > I work on both the front-end and back-end to deliver complete projects.
 > I am always learning and improving my development skills.